kuzzleio/documentation/src/sdk-reference/js/6/collection/delete-specifications/index.md

 # deleteSpecifications

-Delete the validation specifications associated with the `<collection>`.
+Delete the validation specifications associated with the collection.

 ## Arguments